namikaze-40p/obsidian-tab-selector/README.md

 ### Go to next/previous tab

-1. Set up the "Go to next/previous tab" command in the plugin's settings.
+1. Set up the `Go to next/previous tab` command in the plugin's settings.
     1. In the default configuration, each command are as follows.
         1. Tab Selector: Go to next tab: `^Tab` or `Ctrl + Tab`
         1. Tab Selector: Go to previous tab: `^⇧Tab` or `Ctrl + Shift + Tab`
     1. Don't use shortcut keys reserved by the OS.
 OS shortcut keys take precedence and don't work properly.
+        1. In case MacOS, `⌘Tab` and `⌥Tab` etc… can't use.
 1. Set hotkeys to match the command settings implemented above.
 1. From then on you can switch tabs using hotkeys.